albertogg/albertogg.github.com/_drafts/installing-golang-in-os-x.md

 $ export PATH="$GOPATH/bin:$PATH"
 ```

-You can use any other directory, but, I found this is a common one, so lets
+You can use any other directory for the GOPATH, but I found this is a common
-stick with the "convention".
-Here we are exporting the GOPATH and adding any Go
+one within the community, so lets stick with this "convention".

+We are exporting the `GOPATH` and the `$GOPATH/bin` directory to the `$PATH` to
-generated binaries to the path.
+add any existing Go generated binaries automatically to it.

 ## Set completions ZSH

-When installing Go with Homebrew all ZSH completions are thrown at
+When installing Go with Homebrew all ZSH completions are thrown to the
-`/usr/local/share/zsh/site-functions` if we want to use them you can add this
-simple ZSH plugin.
+`/usr/local/share/zsh/site-functions` directory.
+If we have ZSH completions
+configured to grab [completion.zsh][completions] files, we can just create a
+new `completion.zsh` file for Go and add this snippet:

 ```bash
 completion="$(brew --prefix)/share/zsh/site-functions/go"